Eunovo/superbackend/README.md

 ### Creating your own Plugin

 ## License
-Licensed under the Apache license
+Licensed under the MIT license